django-daiquiri/dq-dev/README.md

   -n, --dry_run         do not run any docker-compose commands nor save
                         rendered docker-compose.yaml, just print them

-If used without arg, profile list is displayed
+If used without any arguments, the profile list is displayed
 ```